S535530/assignment2-Gutierrez/AboutMe.md

 | Washington DC | National Air and Space Muesum | Day |
 | St. Louis | City Muesum | Day |
 | San Antonio | Alamo and Boardwalk | Day |

+---

+## Quotes I like
+> Fast is fine, but accuracy is everything.
+In a gun fight...
+You need to take your time in a hurry. - *Wyatt Earp*
+> Ruby is rubbish!
+PHP is phpantastic! – *Nikita Popov*